Become a member or subscribe to our newsletter

 Exhibitors

-Bovikin Luomutila: Organic lamb and beef, yarn and sheepskins.
+Bovikin Luomutila: Organic lamb and beef, yarns, and sheepskin.

-Eteläkärjen kuluttajat ry: Current information from The Consumers’ Union of Finland and homemade apple jams, lingonberry jelly, etc.
+Eteläkärjen kuluttajat ry/Sydpetsens konsumenter rf: Information from the Consumers’ Association and homemade apple jams, lingonberry jelly, and more.

-Finlands svenska Marthaförbund: Consultation, distribution of food culture magazines.
+Finlands svenska Marthaförbund: Distribution of food culture magazine on cheese.

 F-Roastery: Small artisan roastery in the heart of Fiskars’ village.